-Kenya is expected to make about Sh3 billion in losses from the early crude oil trade.
+Kenya to make Sh3b loss from early crude oil exports, warns report

 There will also be logistical risks as the route chosen is complex and untested besides the risk of transporting inflammable cargo by road.